Energy resources & security of supply

-Public data on oil and gas reserves is strikingly inconsistent, and potentially unreliable for legal, commercial, historical and sometimes political reasons.
+Public data about oil and gas reserves is strikingly inconsistent, and potentially unreliable for legal, commercial, historical and sometimes political reasons.
 The most widely available and quoted figures, those from the industry journals Oil & Gas Journal and World Oil, have limited value as they report the reserve figures provided by companies and governments without analysis or verification.
 Moreover, as there is no agreed definition of reserves or standard reporting practice, these figures usually stand for different physical and conceptual magnitudes.
-Confusing terminology (‘proved’, ‘probable’, ‘possible’, ‘recoverable’, ‘reasonable certainty’) only adds to the problem.
+Confusing terminology - ‘proved’, ‘probable’, ‘possible’, ‘recoverable’, ‘reasonable certainty’ - only adds to the problem.

 Historically, private oil companies have consistently underestimated their reserves to comply with conservative stock exchange rules and through natural commercial caution.
 Whenever a discovery was made, only a portion of the geologist’s estimate of recoverable resources was reported; subsequent revisions would then increase the reserves from that same oil field over time.
-National oil companies, mostly represented by OPEC (Organisation of Petroleum Exporting Countries), are not subject to any sort of accountability, so their reporting practices are even less clear.
-In the late 1980s, OPEC countries blatantly overstated their reserves while competing for production quotas, which were allocated as a proportion of the reserves.
-Although some revision was needed after the companies were nationalized, between 1985 and 1990, OPEC countries increased their joint reserves by 82%.
+National oil companies, mostly represented by OPEC (Organisation of Petroleum Exporting Countries), have taken a very different approach.
+They are not subject to any sort of accountability and their reporting practices are even less clear.
+In the late 1980s, the OPEC countries blatantly overstated their reserves while competing for production quotas, which were allocated as a proportion of the reserves.
+Although some revision was needed after the companies were nationalised, between 1985 and 1990, OPEC countries increased their apparent joint reserves by 82%.
 Not only were these dubious revisions never corrected, but many of these countries have reported untouched reserves for years, even if no sizeable discoveries were made and production continued at the same pace.
 Additionally, the Former Soviet Union’s oil and gas reserves have been overestimated by about 30% because the original assessments were later misinterpreted.

-Whilst private companies are now becoming more realistic about the extent of their resources, the OPEC countries hold by far the majority of the reported reserves, and information on their resources is as unsatisfactory as ever.
-In brief, these information sources should be treated with considerable caution.
+Whilst private companies are now becoming more realistic about the extent of their resources, the OPEC countries hold by far the majority of the reported reserves, and their information is as unsatisfactory as ever.
+Their conclusions should therefore be treated with considerable caution.
 To fairly estimate the world’s oil resources a regional assessment of the mean backdated (i.e. ‘technical’) discoveries would need to be performed.